Simulating data to check or preregister code

 YOUR TURN:

-You could combine this approach with the sampling approaches you learned in the power/alpha simulation session to look at power for more complex analyses like this.
+You could combine this approach with the sampling approaches you learned on the previous two pages to look at power for more complex analyses like this.

 And that’s it!
 We have written down our code in a way that is totally unambiguous.
 This practice is useful for any project: you can include the exact code that you plan to use in a preregistration, and reviewers will be able to verify that you did what you planned.

-A real example of a simple simulation like this, used in the submission of a registered report, can be found in the rmd file here.
+A real example of a simple simulation like this, used in the submission of a registered report, can be found in the R Markdown file here.